3lbits/CIM4NoUtility/DIGIN10/docs/NameStandard.md

 ### cim:Terminal

-(Terminal is normally not included in a name standard).
+Terminal is normally not included in a name standard and therefore the below table only contains **examples**.

 | Name                     | Description                        |
 | ------------------------ | :--------------------------------- |